Additionally, the Olympic Charter declares:

 "To lead the Olympic Movement and promote Olympic ideals globally is the IOC's goal.
 It is the responsibility of the IOC to resist any misuse of sport and athletes for political or economic gain.

-A/RES/78/10 - Building a peaceful and better world through sport and the Olympic Ideal from November 2023 is one of the resolutions of the United Nations (UN) General Assembly that specifically "acknowledges the fundamental principles of the Olympic Charter."
+A/RES/78/10 – Building a peaceful and better world through sport and the Olympic Ideal from November 2023 is one of the resolutions of the United Nations (UN) General Assembly that specifically "acknowledges the fundamental principles of the Olympic Charter".
 These resolutions have repeatedly recognised and supported these principles.

 Read More:

-The UN General Assembly "supports the independence and autonomy of sport as well as the mission of the International Olympic Committee in leading the Olympic movement and of the International Paralympic Committee in leading the Paralympic movement," according to resolution A/RES/77/27, which was adopted in November 2022 and emphasised the role of the IOC as a leader in sport.
+The UN General Assembly "supports the independence and autonomy of sport as well as the mission of the International Olympic Committee in leading the Olympic movement and of the International Paralympic Committee in leading the Paralympic movement", according to resolution A/RES/77/27, which was adopted in November 2022 and emphasised the role of the IOC as a leader in sport.

-With the exception of the most recent resolution, which was only approved with the Russian Federation and the Syrian Arab Republic abstaining, the majority of these resolutions have been ratified by agreement by all UN members.
+Except for the most recent resolution, which was only approved with the Russian Federation and the Syrian Arab Republic abstaining, the majority of these resolutions have been ratified by agreement by all UN members.

-The IOC observes that the Russian government plans to host only political sporting events in Russia, which is against the Fundamental Principles of the Olympic Charter and UN General Assembly decisions.
-In order to hold the summer and winter "Friendship Games," the Russian government established and provided funding for the "International Friendship Association" (IFA).
+The IOC observes that the Russian government plans to host only political sporting events in Russia, which is against the fundamental principles of the Olympic Charter and UN General Assembly decisions.
+In order to hold the summer and winter "Friendship Games", the Russian government established and provided funding for the "International Friendship Association" (IFA).

-It appears that the "Winter Friendship Games" will take place in Sochi, Russia in 2026, while the inaugural "Summer Friendship Games" will take place in Moscow and Ekaterinburg, Russia, in September 2024.
+It appears that the "Winter Friendship Games" will take place in Sochi, Russia, in 2026, while the inaugural "Summer Friendship Games" will take place in Moscow and Ekaterinburg, Russia, in September 2024.

 In order to do this, the Russian government has initiated a very aggressive diplomatic assault, sending ambassadors, delegations, ministers, and other high-ranking officials to negotiate with countries throughout the globe.
 By purposefully avoiding the sports organisations in their target nations, they are drawing even more attention to their strictly political objective.
 This is both a flagrant transgression of the Olympic Charter and a breach of many UN resolutions.